-This summer come to Morden Hall Park to adopt a plant that was previously seen at the RHS Hampton Court Palace Flower Show.
+In 2019, we held a plant adoption day at Morden Hall Park, where members of the public were able to adopt a plant that was previously seen at the RHS Hampton Court Palace Flower Show.

-By filling out a Wayward Plant adoption form, stating how you will care for the plant and where it will live, you will have the opportunity to rehome one of the plants for free.
+By filling out a Wayward Plant adoption form, stating how they will care for the plant and where it will live, members of the public had the opportunity to rehome one of the plants for free.

 The reuse initiative is part of the House of Wayward Plants, a long-term project run by Wayward that facilitates large-scale community plant exchanges and adoption events for unwanted plants.
 The National Trust is working closely with Wayward to co-develop a long term vision for the House of Wayward Plants.